 It is also possible to secure only a certain section of your website using Windows authentication.
 In the following example, you will learn how to set the Products section of our sample Corporate site to be secured by the Windows authentication:

 1. Locate your web project on the disk (typically c:\Inetpub\wwwroot\<web project>).
 Create a new directory in your web project's folder and give it the same name as the filename in the document's URL.
 In this case, the filename is Products.aspx, so we will create a folder named Products.

-2. Open the IIS and locate the folder in the tree.
-Select it and open the Authentication configuration on the right.
+2. Open the IIS and locate the directory in the tree.
+Right click it and choose Properties.

 <!-- Windows authentication BEGIN -->